replayio/replay-cli/examples/create-react-app-typescript/README.md

 ### Replay/Playwright Example

-This directory contains a single example Playwright test, which can be run with `npm test`.
+This directory contains a single example Playwright test, which can be run with `yarn run test`.

 ### Confirming That Your Test Was Recorded